Dick Clark's New Year's Rockin' Eve: 2021–present

 Hale and Porter were named Times Square correspondents for the 2021 edition.
 Cyndi Lauper performed a duet with Porter—who had been a cast member for her Broadway musical Kinky Boots.
 Due to the COVID-19 pandemic, both the Times Square and New Orleans celebrations televised by the special were held with no public attendance (with the former featuring a limited audience of essential workers and their families).
 The special featured an on-air interview between Seacrest and President-elect Joe Biden and his wife Jill Biden.
 Big Freedia hosted the New Orleans segments of the special.

 In December 2020, it was reported that Mayor of New Orleans LaToya Cantrell had sent a letter to DCP requesting that Lauren Daigle (a Christian singer from Louisiana who had seen recent success as a pop crossover) not appear as a New Orleans-based performer for the special, citing her recent guest appearance during a worship event organized by Sean Feucht that was not approved by the city, and violated COVID-19-related public health orders.
 After criticism of the letter by state lieutenant governor Billy Nungesser (who maintained that Daigle had mistaken it for a legitimate event), a DCP staff member told The Times-Picayune | The New Orleans Advocate that Daigle had not actually been booked at all.

-On December 16, 2021, it was announced that Seacrest had signed a multi-year extension with DCP's parent company MRC (which discontinued Dick Clark Productions as a studio imprint in September 2021, and moved all of its productions under the MRC Live & Alternative banner; this change was reversed after the merger of MRC and Eldridge Industries' media properties was unwound in 2022) to continue his role as host and EP of New Year's Rockin' Eve.
+On December 16, 2021, it was announced that Seacrest had signed a multi-year extension with DCP's parent company MRC to continue his role as host and EP of New Year's Rockin' Eve.
+(MRC discontinued Dick Clark Productions as a studio imprint in September 2021, and moved all of its productions under the MRC Live & Alternative banner; this change was reversed after the merger of MRC and Eldridge Industries' media properties was unwound in 2022.)

-The 2022 edition–which marked the special's 50th anniversary–included segments from Distrito T-Mobile in San Juan, Puerto Rico hosted by Roselyn Sánchez and headlined by rapper Daddy Yankee, and the special's first broadcast of midnight celebrations in the Atlantic Time Zone to conclude the primetime block at 11:00 p.m.
+The 2022 edition—which marked the 50th anniversary of the first edition of New Year's Rockin' Eve—added coverage from the U.S. territory of Puerto Rico, consisting of segments from Distrito T-Mobile in San Juan, Puerto Rico hosted by Roselyn Sánchez and headlined by rapper Daddy Yankee, and the special's first broadcast of midnight celebrations in the Atlantic Time Zone to conclude the primetime block at 11:00 p.m.
 ET.
 Billy Porter returned as host of the New Orleans segments, while Liza Koshy reported from Times Square.
 D-Nice also made guest appearances for the Los Angeles segments alongside Ciara.
 While LL Cool J was originally announced as one of the headlining acts in Times Square, he was dropped on December 29 due to a COVID-19 infection.
 Chlöe was also dropped from the special for unspecified reasons.
 On December 31, ABC announced that Karol G had dropped out, but that Ashanti and Ja Rule had also joined the lineup.